 - Skills Training Courses e.g. MatLab and fMRI methods

 - Analysis of Research Methods

-The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which all our students are encouraged to attend at least ten days per year as a part of their DPhil studies.
+The Medical Science Division also offers a large number of courses on transferable skills such as teaching and communicating scientific findings which all our students are encouraged to attend as a part of their DPhil studies.

 Students are expected to be fully intergrated within their own chosen group or lab and attend group or lab meetings as well as attending related seminars and conferences.